 - Paints, paint removers

-For information on the disposal of hazardous materials or animals (live or dead), please contact the UW Safety Department at 262-8769.
+For information on the disposal of hazardous materials or animals (live or dead), please see the Environment, Health & Safety (EHS) website or call (608) 262-5000.

 For items which will be associated with a formal bidding process, trade in language can be added to the bid as a part of the package.
 Alternately, SWAP may provide a better return on your investment by offering the item for sale to a targeted audience.
 If you are interested in trading in a piece of equipment, please contact the purchasing agent responsible for that commodity area to discuss the trade and determine if it will offer the best value for your items.
 University departments are NOT authorized to trade in or dispose of state property to persons or organizations outside UW- Madison without Purchasing Services approval.